Skip to content

 Answer

 Substack uses Stripe Connect under the hood.
 So if you are outside the US, you need a Stripe-supported country plus a verified business to get paid out.
 A Wyoming LLC routes around both issues.
 You list as a US entity, your Stripe is US, and your payouts hit a Mercury account in USD.
 Package is $397.
 Formation runs in 24 hours.
-Most writers we onboard switch their Substack payout details over within a week of getting the EIN.
+Most writers switch their Substack payout details over within a week of getting the EIN.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.